Blog

 Natural Lighting with a reflector Artificial lighting in combination with natural Natural Light Portrait- Window Light Artificial Light Portrait- Two lights If you are hiring a photographer to shoot one portrait or several for a corporate website or personal use, it is important to think about what you expect from…

-Recommendations For Corporate Portraits These are recommendations for formal professional headshots and can be slightly modified for a more casual portrait session.
-EVERYONE -Avoid sun exposure for 1-2 days prior to headshot session. -Hair should be clean and dry. -Make sure all clothing is pressed and lint free. -Simple is…
+Tips for what to Wear These are recommendations for formal professional headshots and can be slightly modified for a more casual portrait session.
+EVERYONE -Avoid sun exposure for 1-2 days prior to headshot session. -Hair should be clean and dry. -Make sure all clothing is pressed and lint free. -Simple…

 How Much Should a Portrait Shoot Cost?
 Google says that portraits range from $150-300.
 They can also go up depending on the complexity and needs of the image.
 A photographer will need to charge a minimum of $400 per day to cover the cost of living when they are keeping…